 ((4.1 If the building official denies a building permit for the relocation of a structure, the applicant may request, within 10 days of the date of mailing or other issuance of the denial notice, that building official refer the building permit application to the building code advisory board.
 The advisory board shall review the application and make a recommendation to the building official, who may reconsider the denial in light of the advisory board's recommendation.))

+SECTION 12.
+Ordinance 14914, Section 16, as amended, and K.C.C.
+16.02.200 are hereby amended to read as follows:

+Section 104.3 of the International Building Code is not adopted and the following is substituted:

+Notice and orders (IBC 104.3).
 The ((right of entry)) notices and orders shall be in accordance with the procedures specified in K.C.C.
 Title 23.

-SECTION 12.
+SECTION 13.
 Ordinance 12560, Section 10, as amended, and K.C.C.
 16.02.240 are hereby amended to read as follows: